-Unfortunately, cybercriminals use situations like this COVID-19 to prey on our insecurities.
-Organization’s IT support team should never suddenly email you to ask for account information, home networking information, or to click any certain link etc. you must be very careful while working from home.
+Unfortunately, cybercriminals use situations like COVID-19 to prey on our insecurities.
+The organization’s IT support team should never suddenly email you to ask for account information, home networking information, or to click any certain link etc. you must be very careful while working from home.

 If you get a phone call purportedly from your helpdesk, re-check by calling them back on the number listed in your corporate directory.

 Cybercriminals actively follow such tricks, calling employees in the hopes that they are unaware of working from home.

 Employees should only use employer-provided and approved systems to connect to the corporate infrastructure when working from home, remotely.
 This is to restrain the risk of accidental or unintentional data loss or exposure when using a personal system.